 Senators, I look forward to working with you all for a very long time.
 I am not going anywhere.

-The Hon.
-Mary Coyle: Honourable colleagues, I hope you all had a good summer.
+Hon.
+Mary Coyle: Honourable senators, I hope you all had a good summer.

 I have the honour of being a member of the Senate Special Committee on the Arctic, providing input on Canada’s new Arctic Policy Framework.